-When selecting an individualized initial dose for any of the long-acting opioids, taking into account the patient's prior opioid and non-opioid analgesic treatment, consideration should be given to the general condition and medical status of the patient, the daily dose, potency and kind of analgesic(s) the patients has been taking, the reliability of the conversion estimate used to calculate the dose of the new long-acting opioid, the patient's opioid exposure and opioid tolerance (if any), any safety issues associated with the specific long-acting opioid, and the balance between pain control and adverse outcomes.5,10,14-27
+When selecting an individualized initial dose for any of the long-acting opioids, taking into account the patient's prior opioid and non-opioid analgesic treatment, consideration should be given to the general condition and medical status of the patient, the daily dose, potency and kind of analgesic(s) the patients has been taking, the reliability of the conversion estimate used to calculate the dose of the new long-acting opioid, the patient's opioid exposure and opioid tolerance (if any), any safety issues associated with the specific long-acting opioid, and the balance between pain control and adverse outcomes.^{5,10,12,18-31}

 Fentanyl transdermal systems are intended for transdermal use only and should be applied to intact, nonirritated, nonirradiated skin on a flat surface such as the chest, back, flank or upper arm.
 Each system may be worn continuously for 72 hours and then removed and disposed of immediately.
-The next system should be applied to a different skin site.
+The next system should be applied to a different skin site.21

-Hydromorphone-, oxycodone-, and oxymorphone-containing long-acting opioids should be swallowed whole and should not be broken, crushed, dissolved or chewed before swallowing.6,15-17 Hydromorphone-containing agents are to be administered once daily, while oxycodone- and oxymorphone-containing agents can be administered twice daily.16,25-27
+Hydrocodone-, hydromorphone-, oxycodone-, and oxymorphone-containing long-acting opioids should be swallowed whole and should not be broken, crushed, dissolved or chewed before swallowing.^{10,20,29,31} Hydromorphone-containing agents are to be administered once daily, while hydrocodone-, oxycodone- and oxymorphone-containing agents can be administered twice daily.
+Oxycodone/acetaminophen extended-release is indicated for twice daily administration.^{10,16,20,29,31}

 Methadone differs from many of the other long-acting opioids due to pharmacokinetic properties; high interpatient variability in absorption, metabolism, and relative analgesic potency.
 For these reasons, it is necessary that a cautious and highly individualized approach to prescribing methadone is practiced.
 When methadone is used for the treatment of opioid addiction in detoxification or maintenance programs, it is only to be dispensed by opioid treatment programs certified by the Substance Abuse and Mental Health Service Administration and approved by the designated state authority.
 Also, these programs must only dispense oral formulations of methadone according to the treatment requirements stipulated in the Federal Opioid Treatment Standards (42 CFR 8.12).
-The methadone concentrate is for oral administration only and should never be injected.15,19-21 ingestion.
-Avinza® is the only morphine-sulfate containing long-acting opioid that is available for oncedaily dosing.
-Kadian® can be administered once- or twice-daily and the remaining morphine-sulfate containing long-acting opioids can be administered twice- or three-times daily.
-Avinza® is also the only long-acting opioid with a maximum daily dose (1,600 mg/day).14,18,22,23
+The methadone concentrate is for oral administration only and should never be injected.^{19,23-25}

 All of the morphine sulfate containing long-acting opioid formulations must be swallowed whole and should not be broken, crushed, dissolved, or chewed before swallowing.
-The contents of the Avinza® and Kadian® capsules may be opened and sprinkled on a small amount of applesauce immediately prior to
+The contents of the Avinza[®] and Kadian[®] capsules may be opened and sprinkled on a small amount of applesauce immediately prior to ingestion.
+Avinza[®] is the only morphine-sulfate containing long-acting opioid that is available for once-daily dosing.
+Kadian[®] can be administered once- or twice-daily and the remaining morphine-sulfate containing long-acting opioids can be administered twice- or three-times daily.
+Avinza[®] is also the only long-acting opioid with a maximum daily dose (1,600 mg/day).^{18,22,26,27}

-Embeda® (morphine sulfate/naltrexone) capsules can be administered once or twice daily.
-Patients should swallow the capsules whole or sprinkle the contents on applesauce.
+Embeda[®] (morphine sulfate/naltrexone) capsules can be administered once or twice daily.
+Patients should swallow the capsules whole or sprinkle the contents on applesauce.12